-Matrix factorization model was designed for explicit data and gives really good results.
-In learning procedure only items that user interacted with are used.
+The matrix factorization model was designed for explicit data and gives really good results.
+In the learning procedure only items that the user interacted with are used.

 Of course for implicit feedback we can assume all unspecified ratings to be zeros and learn our model, but: